Jeffrey Cornielle ’99

-Jeffrey Cornielle ’99 is the commander of the Naval Submarine Training Center for the Pacific detachment in Guam.
+Jeffrey Cornielle ’99 is the Executive Officer of the Navy Fast Attack Nuclear Submarine USS Jefferson City (SSN 759) in Pearl Harbor, Hawaii and the former commander of the Naval Submarine Training Center for the Pacific detachment in Guam.
 He has spent his entire naval career working with submarines, and it’s a career he learned about while studying at Milton Hershey School.

 “I remember watching the movie Crimson Tide and loving Denzel Washington’s character—who was a submarine executive officer of the USS Alabama,” he said.
 “That intrigued my interest.
 I went and did more research and realized that was what I wanted to do.”

 What Jeffrey didn’t realize was in order to become a submarine executive officer, he had to become a nuclear engineer and learn all of the different combat systems.

 “Once I learned it and embraced it, the career definitely became one that gives me meaning every day,” he said.